108mk/108mk.github.io/_pages/about.md

 - Quantum information theory

 Apart from that, I (occasionaly) spend time to familiarize myself with (post) quantum cryptography and error correcting codes.

+I occassionaly write blogs on topics related to Phyisics, Maths and (Qauntum) Computing.
+You can find them in the [blog section](https://108mk.github.io/blog/).

 You can reach me at manishk2020[at]iitkalumni.org